 - Condom application can be incorporated into foreplay.

 - This type of birth control is immediately reversible if partners decide to conceive.

 The external condom offers many advantages over other contraceptive methods.
 For instance, male condoms are relatively inexpensive and easy to obtain.
 External condoms are also one of the few contraceptive methods that provide protection against sexually transmitted infections.
 Additionally, external condoms continue to provide excellent protection against unwanted pregnancies with an effectiveness rate of 98% when used correctly every time.³

 \Although external condoms have some advantages over other contraceptive methods, external condoms also have disadvantages as well.
 The disadvantages of the external condom are as follows:

 - Condom application can interrupt the spontaneity of sex.

 - Some condoms can affect the user’s sensitivity.

 - Condoms are not 100% effective, but still remain a very reliable method to prevent STIs and unwanted pregnancies.

-- The user may feel self-conscious while putting the condom on and may lose his erection.
-If he does feel anxious, he could reduce tension by allowing his partner to roll the condom onto his penis.
+- The user may feel self-conscious while putting the condom on and may lose their erection.
+If they feel anxious, they can reduce tension by allowing their partner to roll the condom onto their penis.

 - The condom may pinch the penis.